 Can I travel to Portugal from Spain?

 Everybody remembers Greta Thunberg traveled to Madrid by train from Lisbon after crossing the Atlantic by boat.
 But from London to Lisbon by train takes around 9 hours!
-That is not for everyone because you will sleep on the train, it’s not comfortable!
+That is not for everyone because you will sleep on the train, it’s uncomfortable!
 The cheapest berth (four-bed cabin), doubles, and first-class cabins (gran class) are available.

 From northwestern Spain, two trains a day connect Vigo in Galicia, Spain, to Porto (around 3hr), passing the border at Tuy (Spain) and Valença (Portugal) on the River Minho.

 How to travel around Portugal without a car

 If you don’t like to drive in a stranger country, public transport is a good option.

 You have quick and frequent Lisbon, Porto, and Coimbra urban trains to help you get where you want to visit.
-Alfa Pendular and Intercidades trains to carry you up and down the country in comfort.
+Alfa Pendular and Intercidades trains carry you up and down the country in comfort.
 You can travel from Porto to Faro (Algarve Region) by train in less than 6 hours.

-Unfortunately, we don’t have a train station in rural centers and small villages.
+Unfortunately, we don’t have a train stations in rural centers and small villages.
 So, the bus is the best option.
 The bus stations usually have an office where tickets can be purchased.
 The ticket office is called a bilheteria.

 Best Way to Get From Lisbon to Porto

 You have three different options:

 - By Train – The high-speed Lisbon to Porto train usually takes 3 hours to connect the cities.
-It is fast, modern, and ecological ways to arrive at the towns.
+It is a fast, modern, and ecological way to arrive at the towns.

 - By Car – The driving distance between Lisbon and Porto is 195 miles (314 km).
-You can be completed in around 3 hours.
+You can be completed it in around 3 hours.